hexaitos/theriodex/README.md

 Very much a work in progress and not done yet.
 I am not sure about the name yet, but I quite like the name `Theriodex` so far, wherein `therio-` is a prefix from the Ancient Greek word for "animal" or "beast" and `-dex` is a reference to the Pokédex.
 Name is subject to change, however.

 This is based off of [PokeAPI](https://github.com/PokeAPI/pokeapi) which, in turn, takes a lot of its data from [Veekun's Pokédex](https://github.com/veekun/pokedex).
 However, I am not using their API or hosting it myself, I simply built the database which the API uses (`db.sqlite3` in this repository) and am querying it manually from within Ruby.

+# Getting sprites and sounds
-In addition, the sprites are fetched not from GitHub but from locally stored sprites.
+The sprites and cries are fetched not from GitHub but from local storage instead.
 To use those, place the `sprites` folder from [this](https://github.com/PokeAPI/sprites/tree/4bcd17051efacd74966305ac87a0330b6131259a) repository in the `/public/` folder of this repo.
-The sprites are pretty large (about 1.5 GB in size) and I did not want to include all that in this repo.
+The sprites are pretty large (about 1.5 GB in size).

+Please do the same for the `cries` folder from [this](https://github.com/PokeAPI/cries) repository.
+The cries are much smaller in size, only about 30 MB.

+# Database information
 No changes have been made to the database and you can also build the database yourself by looking at the instructions in the above-mentioned PokeAPI repository and simply replace the database included herein with your own build - it should work without any problems.
+However, I am planning on modifying the database at some point and that may require you to run a migration script that will then be included in this repository.

 # Installation
 Requires Ruby and Bundler.
 Tested with Ruby `3.4.4`.
 Run `bundle install` in the cloned repository to download all required gems.
 Ensure you have placed the `sprites` folder in the correct location as mentioned above (`/public/sprites`).
 You can then start the server by running `ruby server.rb`.